Same-sex marriage in Puerto Rico: Native American nations

 While there are no records of same-sex marriages being performed in Native Americans cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
 Literature about two-spirit individuals among the Taíno is limited.
 It is possible that Taíno society did have a designation like two-spirit, but a lot of traditional knowledge was lost during colonization.
 "Pre-contact Taíno culture was not particularly well documented by the Spanish, and its lack of a written record of its own means that, when Spain severed institutional continuity in Taíno society, it was able to cut [it] off from a large chunk of [its] own past."
 Some historians argue that there were male-bodied individuals who were identified by the fact that they wore naguas, a small cotton apron usually reserved for married women.
-This term used for these people is eierí-iʼnaruʼ, and it is possible that they occupied a traditional third gender role in the community.
+The term used for these people is eierí-iʼnaruʼ, and it is possible that they occupied a traditional third gender role in the community.
 Some Taíno revivalist groups have adopted the two-spirit concept, while others continue to acknowledge the Catholic mores that now dominate Puerto Rico.